 - you lose amniotic fluid;

-- have a lot of vaginal discharge with a bad smell;
+- have a lot of vaginal discharge with a nasty smell;

 - you cannot clearly feel the baby moving after 26 weeks;